AdobeDocs/uxp-photoshop/src/pages/api/uxp-reference/uxp/events-index.md

 # Events

-Adobe XD supports a subset of HTML events.
+Adobe UXP supports a subset of HTML events.

+__TBD:IS ANY OR ALL OF THIS STILL TRUE?__

 Event                                  | MDN Link
 ---------------------------------------|----------------------------------------